modo-studio/framework-oriented/index.md

 Notice that some of these tools will be a shared instance with a configuration that depends on the app.
 For example, your client will point to an URL that depends on the configuration that you are building.
 Similarly, the log level will be different in your `Release` build compared to your `Debug` build.

-One possible way to get it done is having a shared configuration that every new instance of the client will take by default:
+One possible way to get it done has a shared configuration that every new instance of the client will take by default:

 {% highlight swift %}
 class Client {